Aphex Model 250

 The DRIVE Control of previous Aural Exciters has been eliminated.
 In its place are two new controls that provide adjustable mixing of the exact amount of desired harmonics level and timbre.
 These features nuke the Type III more flexible and even easier to use.

-Although more costly than conventional designs, servo-balancing offers many Servo-balanced input circuits absorb high common-mode voltages found in long cable runs without headroom. balanced outputs are not only short-circuit proof, but can be used single-ended at any time without the usual 6 dB loss of conventional circuits.
+Although more costly than conventional designs, servo-balancing offers many Servo-balanced input circuits absorb high common-mode voltages found in long cable runs without headroom. balanced outputs are not only short-circuit proof but can be used single-ended at any time without the usual 6 dB loss of conventional circuits.
 To input or output in a (unbalanced) mode, you need only to ground the unused pin.
 In addition, inputs and outputs are fully RF protected.
-The unity gain 1/0 structure is normalized for both + 4 dBu. (professional) and -10 dBv (IHF) (Fating levels by switch selection from the rear panel.
+The unity gain 1/0 structure is normalised for both + 4 dBu. (professional) and -10 dBv (IHF) (Fating levels by switch selection from the rear panel.

 NULL FILL is a new and useful tuning adjustment introduced for the first time with the Aural Exciter Type Ill.
 The addition of NULL FILL to the PEAKING and TUNE controls gives the Ill more power and flexibility to enhance all types of audio sources.
 To understand how it works, it is necessary to understand a physical phenomenon called “Phase Nulling” which occurs with all Aural Exciters when the MIX control is adjusted to obtain high enhancement.

 There is a time delay associated with the sidechain signal which is an important part Of the (Fating theory Of the Aural Exciter.
 This time delay causes transient waveforms to slightly stretched as the sidechain signal is added to the main audio path.
 The stretched transients are then perceived by the ear as more pronounced or louder.
-The side effect of the time delay is a dip or null in the output equalization curve.
+The side effect of the time delay is a dip or null in the output equalisation curve.

 The null can a desirable characteristic it compensates for the slight additional power added to the signal by the high frequency shelving boost.
-The null de-emphasizes the frequency range around the TUNE control setting, thus giving even greater emphasis to the higher frequencies.
+The null de-emphasises the frequency range around the TUNE control setting, thus giving even greater emphasis to the higher frequencies.
 There are times, however, when the Phase Null is unwanted.
 The NULL FILL control allows them to fill-in the phase null to any desired amount, thus further improving

 Specifications